Erriccc/MAP3.0/README.md

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## About Map3.0

-Map 3.0 is simply provides cryptocurrency users and vendors a platform to find each other  trade transact between tokens with fewer intermediaries and cheap transaction fees

-## how does Map3 intend to solve this problem
+Map3.0 is a tool that helps users locate crypto friendly businesses near them, and encourages vendors to automatically accept crypto payments in their preferred currency.
+#### the map
+Map3 creates an ecosystem that connects crypto currency users within a local community.
+It promotes the use of cryptocurrency as a means of payment and encourages adoption by  real vendors.
+#### map3 pay
+Map3Pay uses outsourced liquidity to enable cross token transfer between users.
+Map3pay's instant swaps gives the user the freedom to choose what currency they want to hold, while also allowing the vendor choose what crypto currency they want to accept.
+#### Unique features

+Unlike current solutions, Map3 actually retains the financial value within the cryptocurency economy, serves as a market maker and taker, and increases volume and stability of the market.
 ##
-Map3 makes it easy for cryptocurrency users to spend find local vendors and spend their favorite tokens
-##

-Vendors can choose stable or blue chip tokens to reduce their exposure to market volitility

-##

-Unlike current solutions, Map3 actually retains the financial value within the cryptocurency economy, sereves as a market maker and taker, and increases volume and stability of the market.

-##
-creating a Map3 profile creates a cutom shareable payment link that is attached to your wallet and token of choice

-##
-Map3 is designed to reward early cryptofriendly vendors by giving them the presence and exposure to  crypto users as an aditional source of revenue

-##
-Mpa3Pay is working on integrating a feeless liquidity source 0x protocol's RFQ orders, which will help eliminate all transaction fees bar network gas fees for blue chip stable coins

-## Uni Voting Token

-Uni VOTING TOken is a simple review implimentation token that is minted to Map3 users after every transaction.
-Users can choose to leave a good or bad review about thier expirience at the store they visit. review ranks will be used to reward the best vendors per /week/month when reward programs are open review ranks will be reset every week/moth with the hep of chainlink keepers
+To unlock the full potential of map3, Users and vendor can create profiles which creates a personalized payment expirience.
+Each profile is an  Nft which contains all details about a user's payment prefrence and other info they might want to share including favourite wallet address, favourite crypto currency, website, geo address, contact info, bio, keywords, and image url.
 ## Getting Started

 ```